-Located within the WIPP site's 42-km2 set-aside area are surface and subsurface facilities designed to facilitate the safe handling and disposal of TRU waste.
-More than one-tenth of the underground waste disposal area has already been mined in a bedded salt formation at a depth of 650 meters (m).
-Approximately 176,000 m3 of TRU waste containing between 12-17 kilograms of plutonium will be emplaced in disposal rooms 4 m high, 10 m wide, and 91 m long.
+Surface and subsurface facilities designed to facilitate the safe handling and disposal of TRU waste are located within the WIPP site.
+The underground waste disposal area is in a bedded salt formation at a depth of 650 meters (m).
+Approximately 176,000 m of TRU waste containing up to 17 kilograms of plutonium will be emplaced in disposal rooms 4 m high, 10 m wide, and 91 m long.
 Magnesium oxide (MgO) backfill will be emplaced with the waste to control the actinide solubility and mobility in the disposal areas.
-Properties of the repository horizon have been investigated in an underground test facility excavated north of the waste disposal area, in which seals, rock mechanics, hydrology, and simulated waste emplacement tests were conducted.
-Geologic and hydrologic characterizations of strata on the site have been conducted by surface-based boreholes and observations from the existing excavation.
+Properties of the repository horizon have been investigated in an underground test facility excavated north of the waste disposal area, and in which seals, rock mechanics, hydrology, and simulated waste emplacement tests were conducted.
+Thus, in some areas of broad international interest, the CBFO has developed a leading expertise through its 25-year WIPP repository and TRU waste characterization activities.